-- Applications open in September.
+- Applications open in September and close in January.

 What are the selection processes?

-What should I include within my application form/what additional documents should I include in my application and why is this needed?
+What should I include within my application form/what additional documents should I include and why is this needed?

 - Complete all sections as requested

 - Supporting documentation will be sought; such as academic transcripts, qualification certificates and any other documentation that provides proof that you have completed and been awarded the respective accomplishment.
 If you do not include this information, the admissions team will not be able to process your application.
 Missing information could jeopardise your application.

 What will happen at and after the interview?

-During the interview
+During the interview, you will:

-- A brief presentation regarding the course
+- be given a brief presentation regarding the course

-- Complete a written piece which assesses your values and written English
+- complete a written piece which assesses your values and written English

-- Tour of the university campus
+- take a tour of the university campus

-- Offered an unconditional place on the course
+- offered an unconditional place on the course

-- Offered a conditional place on the course
+- offered a conditional place on the course

-- Offered a conditional or unconditional place on the reserve list
+- offered a conditional or unconditional place on the reserve list

-- Offered an alternative course if suitable
+- offered an alternative course if suitable

-Can I study Dietetics part time?
+Can I study Dietetics part-time?

 The course is approved by the Health and Care Professions Council to run on a full-time basis only.
-Health Education England currently only commission a full time course.
-This does not allow us to offer it on a part time basis.
+Health Education England currently only commission a full-time course.
+This does not allow us to offer it on a part-time basis.

-I am an international student, can I apply for the course?
+I am an international student.
+Can I apply for the course?